Book a 20-minute call where I guarantee 3 SEO fixes that will increase traffic.

 Scott Johnson

-A cybersecurity marketing strategy is more than a collection of digital marketing activities.
-It's a focused plan that connects positioning, messaging, and marketing channels to the unique decision-making behaviors of cybersecurity buyers.
+A cybersecurity marketing strategy is a focused plan that connects positioning, messaging, and marketing channels to the unique decision-making behaviors of cybersecurity buyers.
+It includes:

 • Positioning that clearly articulates your security solution’s value in a saturated market